 This article explains what cybersecurity courses are available in India after the 12th grade.
 It is for students (and their parents) mapping out their college and career options.

-Just recently, the cybersecurity giant F5 disclosed a massive breach.
+Cybersecurity giant F5 disclosed a massive breach recently.
 A sophisticated nation-state actor had gained long-term access to its systems.
 The attackers stole the source code for its core BIG-IP products.
 F5's technology is not obscure.
 It runs inside more than 80% of the Fortune 500 companies [Source: Reuters].

 Within days, the U.S. Cybersecurity and Infrastructure Security Agency (CISA) issued an emergency directive.
 It warned of an "imminent threat" and ordered all federal agencies to patch their systems immediately.